How to organise quallies, receipts & POPs

 Entry forms and T&Cs

 I also still like to keep hold of the competition details that accompany any magazine and comic entry form comps that I post off.
-Occasionally, I’ll print off a copy of online T&Cs and keep that with the receipt or packaging in my file – although most of the time, I like to save a copy of the T&Cs using the Evernote app on my iPhone.
+Occasionally, I’ll print off a copy of online T&Cs and keep that with the receipt or packaging in my file – although most of the time, I like to save a copy of the T&Cs as a file on my Google Drive.